 A juice extractor extracts the maximum amount of juice from fresh produce, and it is also able to remove the pulp.
 With a centrifugal juicer, you can prepare the ingredients; however, this product cannot remove any pulp – so if you want to have a completely smooth juice without any pieces of fruit or vegetables left in your drink, using a juice extractor is the best choice for you.

 When it comes to making soy milk or rice milk, a steam juicer can also be used as this type of product creates such milks without any pulp from soybeans or rice.
-If you want to use your juice extractor for making nut milk (such as almond or peanut), make sure to get a separate strainer or mill for using with this appliance, as the product you are extracting is too thick and sticky.
+If you want to use your juice extractor for making nut milk (such as almond or peanut), make sure to get a separate strainer or mill for use with this appliance, as the product you are extracting is too thick and sticky.

 A juice extractor needs to be cleaned after every use, unlike a steam juicer which can be cleaned in about half an hour because of its removable parts.

 Extraction vs infusion?
 It seems that many people don’t know the difference between a juice extractor and a steam juicer.
 Perhaps we can start by briefly explaining what each product is used for.
 A juice extractor, as its name suggests, is an appliance that extracts juice from raw foods such as fruits and vegetables using a high-speed rotating blade in combination with a strainer or mill.
 A steam juicer on the other hand uses a combination of heat and pressure to extract juice from various ingredients (some simultaneously) like fruits, vegetables and leafy greens.